Maximilian von Weichs: Post-war years

 Weichs retired from his military career on 25 March 1945, and was arrested by American troops in May.
-During the Nuremberg Trials, Weichs was said to be implicated in war crimes committed while suppressing the partisans.
+During the Nuremberg Trials, Weichs was said to be implicated in war crimes committed during anti-partisan reprisals.
 He was removed from the US Army's Hostages Trial for medical reasons without having been judged or sentenced.

 Weichs died on 27 September 1954 in Bonn, West Germany at the age of 72.